YawBoah/Resize-and-Compress-Image-Editor/README.md

 ✨ Our web application is designed to work seamlessly on modern web browsers that support HTML, CSS, and JavaScript.
 Make sure you're using a compatible browser to make the most of this tool.

-🌈 Dive into my world of creativity and innovation!

 ## License

 ⚖️ This project is released under the MIT License - for all the legal nitty-gritty, check out the [LICENSE](LICENSE) file.